Iterate and Loop

 Lisp form correctly, and can be easily customized for most new forms.

-But it can't at present handle loop.
-The syntax of iterate was
+But it can't at present handle loop

 designed to keep parens to a minimum, but conform close enough to Lisp